physionetchallenges/physionetchallenges.github.io/2022/index.md

 3. [Submit an abstract to CinC](http://www.cinc.org/information-for-computing-in-cardiology-authors/) by the abstract submission deadline.
 Include your team name and score from the unofficial phase in your abstract.
 Please select 'PhysioNet/CinC Challenge' as the topic of your abstract so that it can be identified easily by the abstract review committee. __Please__ read ["Advice on Writing an Abstract"](#abstracts) for important information on writing a successful abstract.
 4. Submit at least one open-source entry that can be scored during the official phase.
 5. [Submit a full 4-page paper](http://www.cinc.org/information-for-computing-in-cardiology-authors/) on your work to CinC by the above preprint deadline.
 6. One of your team members must attend [CinC 2022](http://www.cinc2022.org/) to present your work either orally or as a poster (depending on your abstract acceptance).
 If you have a poster, then you must stand by it to defend your work.
-No shows (oral or poster) will be disqualified.
+No-shows (oral or poster) will be disqualified.
 One of your team members must also attend the closing ceremony to collect your prize.
 No substitutes will be allowed.
 Remote attendance may be allowed depending on the policies of the conference and the state of the pandemic.
 7. [Submit a full 4-page paper](http://www.cinc.org/information-for-computing-in-cardiology-authors/) on your work to CinC by the above final paper deadline.
 Please note that we expect the abstract to change significantly both in terms of results and methods.
 You may also update your title with the caveat that it must not be substantially similar to the title of the competition or contain the words 'physionet', 'challenge', or 'competition'.

 You must not submit an analysis of this year's Challenge data to other conferences or journals until after CinC 2022 so that we can discuss the Challenge in a single forum.
 If we discover evidence that you have submitted elsewhere before the end of CinC 2022, then you will be disqualified and de-ranked on the website, banned from future Challenges, and the journal/conference will be contacted to request your article be withdrawn for contravention of the terms of use.